Shoulder Pain - How Massage Therapy Can Help @ Bodyworks DW

 Shoulder Pain Massage, David Weintraub

 Shoulder pain is one of the most common issues people face today.
 The shoulder is a very complex set of muscles and bones designed for a large variety of movements.
 In order to gain that freedom of movement, evolution had to sacrifice some stability.
 This makes shoulders especially vulnerable to injury.
 Both impact injuries such as a torn rotator cuff, and overuse injuries such as a pinched nerve.
-Thankfully, shoulder pain massage can work wonders on many types of shoulder pain.
+Thankfully, massage therapy can work wonders on many types of shoulder pain.

 How Your Shoulders Work - Two Joints, Not Just One!